chromaxyz/reflex/docs/IMPLEMENTERS.md

 This data is then sent to the module implementation with `DELEGATECALL`, so the module implementation code is executing within the storage context of the `Dispatcher`.

-The module implementation will unpack the original calldata using the solidity ABI decoder, ignoring the trailing `40 bytes`.
+The module implementation will unpack the original calldata using the Solidity ABI decoder, ignoring the trailing `40 bytes`.

 Modules are not allowed to access `msg.sender`.
 Instead, they should use the `unpackMessageSender()` helper in [src/ReflexModule.sol](../src/ReflexModule.sol) which will retrieve the message sender from the trailing calldata.
 When modules need to access the endpoint address, there is a composite helper `unpackEndpointAddress` which will retrieve the endpoint address from the trailing calldata.